<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>tokarnyy_pksi</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>ScotchEggSeeker</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/how-important-is-advanced-mathematics-for-becoming-a-successful-ai-engineer-84874/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/what-are-the-best-ai-tools-for-beginner-video-editors-49333/</guid>

 </item>